Structure in Deep Reinforcement Learning: A Survey and Open Problems: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Understanding the intricacies of Reinforcement Learning (RL) 's complexities is challenging, exacerbated by the divergent methodologies employed across different problem domains.
+Understanding the intricacies and complexities of Deep RL is challenging, exacerbated by the divergent methodologies employed across different problem domains.
 This fragmentation hinders the development of unifying principles and consistent practices in RL.
 To address this critical gap, we propose an innovative framework to understand different methods of effectively integrating the inherent structure of learning problems into RL algorithms.
 Our work serves as a pivotal step towards consolidating the multifaceted aspects of RL, ushering in a design pattern perspective for this domain.

 We first conceptualized structure as side information about the decomposability of a learning problem and corresponding solutions.
 We have categorized decomposability into four distinct archetypes - latent, factored, relational, and modular.
 This classification delineates a spectrum that establishes insightful connections with existing literature, elucidating the diverse influence of structure within RL.